redstone99/hass-alert2/README.md

 - **Notification control**
    - **Snooze / disable / throttle notifications**.
 Handy for noisy sensors or while developing your alerts.
    - **Template notifiers**.
 Dynamically specify who gets notified.
-   - **Supersedes**.
-You can stage alerts to avoid redundant notifications from related alerts.
+   - **Superseding alerts**.
+Stage alerts to avoid redundant notifications from related alerts.
    - **Persistent notification details**.
 In your HA dashboard, you can view past alert firings as well as the message text sent in notifications.
 - **Generator patterns**.
 Dynamically define multiple similar alerts, with wildcard support.
 - **UI**